Sign up now for FREE to read our insider reviews in full Sign Up Now

 Evenings and weekends are busy busy busy.
 Occasional ‘privs’ allow pupils to head home for the night on Saturday or pop out for lunch on Sunday once school commitments are done and dusted, but few take them up, usually for fear of missing out on a particularly good night in the sixth-form bar.
 Sundays are packed with trips, activities and house competitions.

-Pastoral care is strong.
-There’s a new initiative of pupil Wellbeing Ambassadors, an excellent tutor system and a data-recording programme where staff can log any concerns, which are then picked up by the housemaster.
-The College has a Behaviour Charter that clearly sets out the expectations to pupils, so everyone knows where they stand.
+Pastoral care is strong at Marlborough.
+Pupil Wellbeing Ambassadors act as triage within houses, which means ‘the pupil voice is coming through loud and clear’, says Mrs Moelwyn-Hughes.
+‘This helps us to do our job as we hear what they want and how we can improve.’
+There’s also an excellent tutor system and a data-recording programme where staff can log any concerns, which are then picked up by the housemaster, and the College has a Behaviour Charter that clearly sets out the expectations to pupils, so everyone knows where they stand.

 Sharing their resources with the wider community is something close to Mrs Moelwyn-Hughes’ heart.
 Twice a week, students dedicate time to something outside their own personal development, be that reading with a local primary-school child, taking a sports-mentor course or litter picking.
 All are designed to imbue a sense of service that pupils will take with them when they leave.